palmskog/coind-sem-while/README.md

   functional and the big-step functional semantics are equivalent.
 - `Alternatives.v` gives the complete formalizations of the alternative big-step semantics considered in the accompanying paper.
+- `Assert.v` defines the assertion language and properties of the assertions.
+- `Hoare.v` defines the partial-correctness Hoare logic, embedding and projection.
+- `HoareTotal.v` defines the total-correctness Hoare logic, embedding and projection.
+- `Markov.v` defines an example inspired by Markov's principle
+- `Liveness.v` defines an example that demonstrate reasoning about liveness.
+- `Weakbism.v` defines an example based on weak trace equivalence.